nikita0x01/Daily-Dev-Log/README.md

 Completed learning Redux Toolkit and continued working on the Next.js project, integrating Redux for improved state management and ensuring seamless data handling across components.

+## Day 8

+Completed most of the work in the Next.js project, with only minor UI detailing and final touch-ups remaining to enhance the overall look and user experience.